seandonnelly92/module-2-CSS-tasks/README.md

 Thank you to Kevin Powell for [this helpful YouTube video](https://www.youtube.com/watch?v=2KL-z9A56SQ&amp;ab_channel=KevinPowell&ab_channel=KevinPowell) on Media Queries which was a useful reminder.

+Thank you to https://realfavicongenerator.net/ for guidance on creating a favicon and for converting my image into multiple favicon files.

 ## License

 MIT License